till/TillStore/README.md

 ## The History

-I went to nosqlberlin on Thursday, October 22nd, 2009.
-It was a pretty cool event and the talks were people presenting their database.
-Among those "new database" Redis, CouchDB, Riak and MongoDB (all pretty cool and _awesome_ projects!).
+I went to [nosqlberlin][] on Thursday, October 22nd, 2009.
+It was a pretty cool event and the talks were people presenting their new database.
+Among those _new_ databases Redis, CouchDB, Riak and MongoDB (all pretty cool and _awesome_ projects!).

+Redis and Riak are what people call key-value-stores.
+Not exactly a database, but a more or less dumb store for small sets of data.
+Think memcached -- those two are right down that alley.
+Which brings me to TillStore!

 Previously, I had joked with a friend about my own key-value-store -- TillStore, but I had actually never ever implemented it.